New York Hall of Science

 RELEVANT EXPERIENCE AND SKILLS

-– Flexible scheduling to participate in events outside the workday schedule and must be available to work occasional evenings and weekends, as needed.
+– Evenings/Weekends: Ability and willingness to participate in events outside the workday schedule, including evenings and weekends.

 Salary or Compensation: